 This was our favourite beach.
 The beach itself is nothing special, especially compared to some we have in Australia.
 But that’s not the reason we went there.
 We wanted to see sea turtles, and we saw a plenty.
 Lots and lots of them.
 You could even easily see them frolicking in the water as you stood on the shore!

-We stayed at Kona Magic Sands which was just a five-minute drive from this beach, so we went there every day while in Kona.
+We stayed in apartment in Kona Magic Sands which was just a five-minute drive from this beach, so we went there every day while in Kona.
 Every day we saw turtles and not just one but three, four or five of them.

 This beach is also good for beginner snorkelers as the water is quite calm if you stick to the southern side.
 There is a rock wall there that protects the beach from any large swells.
 The northern side has some stronger surf, so if you’re not a turtle addict like me and you tire of snorkelling, you can head over there to learn to surf!